ruionwriting/ruionwriting.github.com/source/resources/index.markdown

 [code school](https://www.codeschool.com/) offers (registration is free) a very interesting set of courses grouped by "paths": Ruby, Javascript, HTML/CSS and IOS.

 Also included is a screencasts section that includes a good amount of free to watch ones.

+### LearnVisualStudio.NET

+[LearnVisualStudio.NET](http://www.learnvisualstudio.net/) is a low-cost (5$ per month) learning training videos library.
+Contains also a good amount of [free courses](http://www.learnvisualstudio.net/free/).

 ### Pluralsight